 Tamara Rymer has only to turn to her own family’s history to find a deep well of inspiration.
 Her mind and her art have been fueled by stories of cowboys and traders, travelers and outlaws, horses and Native Americans who crisscrossed the ranch owned by her great-grandparents.
 The stories continue as she zeros in on her Cheraw and Cherokee ancestry, that has brought a continuing dedication to her style of art.

-The animals, people, and landscapes in her environment and travels.
+The animals, people, and landscapes in her environment and travels in the western United States and Hawaii.
 Working in oil and watercolor, Tamara's works are in private and public collections.
 Her membership affiliations include, the New Mexico Watercolor Society, where she is a Signature member, the American Plains Artists, also a Signature member, the Oil Painters of America, and the American Quarter Horse Association.